CEO Vs CFO Meaning: What’s The Difference?

 According To The CEO Meaning, What Does The CEO Do?

 Let’s put down a list of all the things the CEO is required to do.
-It will give you a rough estimate as to where their powers start and where do they end.
+It will give you a rough estimate as to where their powers start and where they end.

-- Making corporate decisions
+• Making corporate decisions

-- Managing operations and resources
+• Managing operations and resources

-- Communicating with the board of directors
+• Communicating with the board of directors

-- Reaching out to investors
+• Reaching out to investors

 This list is just a broad perspective of what the CEO job description includes.
 You can extend this list to a very long one to add more details to what exactly a CEO does.